binkley/modern-java-practices/README.md

 # Output ommitted
 ```

-See what the runscript does:
+See what the program does:

 ```shell
 $ ./run-with-gradle.sh